score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 ## Score schema definitions

-The Score Specification is a yaml file that contains the following top-level schema definitions.
+The Score Specification is a YAML file that contains the following top-level schema definitions.

-Use these definitions to describe a single {{< glossary_tooltip text="Workload" term_id="workload" >}}.
+Use these definitions to describe a single Workload.

 - [`containers`](#container-definition): (required) defines how the Workload's tasks are executed.
 - [`resources`](#resources-definition): (optional) defines dependencies needed by the Workload.